 The health and well-being of staff and students is a high priority.
-All parents, students, staff, and visitors are required to screen themselves daily at home before reporting to work/school for any COVID-like symptom development.
+All students and staff are required to screen themselves daily at home before reporting to work/school for any COVID-like symptom development.
 Students/staff experiencing any COVID symptoms as defined by the Illinois Department of Public Health (IDPH) should not report to school/work.
 Household members (staff, siblings) may still attend work/school so long as they are symptom free and/or are not awaiting test results.

 · Achiness (muscles/body)

 · New onset of moderate or severe headache

 · Sore throat

 Staff and students should contact the school nurse if they have any questions.